 - how significant are the implementation costs and what other implementation issues should be considered in the rule change assessment.

-Submissions are due by 23 May 2019.
-Stakeholders are welcome to use a template for responses.
+Submissions were due by 23 May 2019.
+Stakeholders were welcomed to use a template for responses.

 On 20 December 2018 the AEMC received a rule change request from AEMO for the introduction of a voluntary short term forward market.